 The map shows currently programmed and proposed future activities (as of December 31, 2007) that have significant impacts on the corridor.
 Not all projects or initiatives are mapped, and additional analyses, including an environmental document, will be conducted before any of the projects or activities are completed.
 These analyses may include studying alternatives (including a no build/no change alternative) with public involvement opportunities as appropriate.
 Resources and shifting priorities may impact WisDOT's implementation of any proposed activity within the time frames identified.
 WisDOT will remain flexible in the implementation of Connections 2030 recommendations.
-The table and map activities (on the previous page) reflect actions identified in:
+The map and table activities on the following page reflect actions identified in: